Clown featherback: Behavior and life history

-The clown are primarily carnivorous, allowing them to efficiently widen their food spectrum in response to environmental changes In their native habitat, they have very few natural predators and are at the top of the food chain in newly inhabited waters, often preying on smaller fish, crustaceans, and insects.
+These fish are primarily carnivorous, allowing them to widen their food spectrum in response to environmental changes In their native habitat, they have very few natural predators; they are at the top of the food chain in newly inhabited waters, often preying on smaller fish, crustaceans, and insects.
 Juveniles tend to hunt near vegetation and congregate for protection, becoming independent as they mature.
 Adults are known to be territorial and prefer to travel alone.
-Clown knifefish migrate locally but are not migratory spawners like salmon.
+Clown knifefish migrate locally, but are not migratory spawners like salmon.

-Spawning is observed from March to August, peaking from April to May, where 300 to 500 eggs are laid at a time.
-Spawning occurs in vegetation and submerged wood because it’s stable and safer.
-The effort and productivity of female spawning, their gonadosomatic index, begins in March and peaks in May until it gradually begins to decrease until August They produce larger eggs than non-carers and the extent of care depend on the egg sizes All Chitala demonstrate the same parental care method.
+Spawning is observed from March to August, peaking from April to May, when 300 to 500 eggs are laid at a time.
+Spawning occurs in vegetation and submerged wood because it is stable and safer.
+The effort and productivity of females' spawning, their gonadosomatic index, begins in March and peaks in May until it gradually begins to decrease until August.
+They produce larger eggs than species that do not care for their eggs, and the extent of care depends on the egg sizes.
+All Chitala species demonstrate the same parental care method.
 The nests are actively cared for by both parents, but the males guard the nest.
 When guarding, males become defensive and hostile towards potential predators.
-They exhibit a rolling motion that exposes their broad silvery side, demonstrating a state of parental care.
+They exhibit a rolling motion that exposes their broad, silvery side.
 Fertilized eggs are hatched by fanning, which helps supply dissolved oxygen.
-The eggs are characterized by a spherical shape, transparent with a milky yellow tone, and adhesive surface with projections.
-Adults can reach up to 3.3 ft long in the wild, but their developmental timing is different between natural and lab-reared conditions.
+The eggs are spherical in shape, transparent with a milky yellow tone, and adhesive surface with projections.
+Adults can reach up to 3.3 ft long in the wild, but their developmental timing is different between natural and laboratory-reared conditions.

-The adult mortality ratio is male biased because the clown knifefish have fewer natural predators in their native habitat.
+The adult mortality ratio is male biased because clown knifefish have few natural predators in their native habitat.
 They are at the top of their food chain, so sex-specific mortality in the guarding parent is lower than expected.
 Males are concentrated in nesting sites during incubation and early development stages where nests are constructed and eggs are constantly fanned.
 Males have smaller bodies because their body condition declines from the energy exerted in guarding the eggs and juveniles.
 Females have larger bodies for greater reproductive success.
 Size is assumed to be directly correlated with fecundity, so larger females have a higher chance of being courted.

 Conservation status and economic value

-The IUCN has listed the clown as “Least Concern”.
+The International Union for Conservation of Nature has listed the clown knifefish as "least concern", due to their wide native range and ability to withstand diverse, unfavorable conditions.
 Although the species has a large presence in Southeast Asian aquaculture, it is widely known as an invasive species to regions primarily in Asia and the United States.
 They are commonly consumed in Southeast Asia, primarily Thailand.
-However, they contain several small bones, so they are typically minced for fish balls or deep fried.
-The clown knifefish are considered of “Least Concern” due to their wide native range and ability to withstand diverse, unfavorable conditions.
+Since they contain several small bones, they are typically minced for fish balls or deep fried.